jia200x/RIOT/doc/memos/rdm-draft-alamos-ieee802154-radio-hal.md

 } ieee802154_trx_state_t;
 ```

-The implementation of the Radio HAL is responsible to map device specific states to these
-PHY states.
-That means, a radio in sleep mode or with the transceiver disabled
-will map to the same `TRX_OFF` state.
-This simplifies the operation and
+Unlike the `netdev` interface, the 802.15.4 Radio HAL requires only these three
+states to drive the radio.
+This is due to the fact that the radio is either in
+a state for sending data (`TX_ON`), receiving data (`RX_ON`) or the
+transceiver circuit is off (`TRX_OFF`).
+Using only these three PHY states
-implementation of the abstraction layer.
+simplify the operation and implementation of the abstraction layer.

-The 802.15.4 Radio HAL will never perform a state change if the user doesn't
-request it.
-The only exception is the "sleep" function that sets the state to
+It is extremely important not to confuse between transceiver states and device
+internal states.
+Although in some cases both states are equivalent, the device
+internal states are usually more fine-grained and can be mapped to exactly one
+transceiver state.

+As an example, a radio device may be in a state where the transceiver circuit
+is off but the device can still operate as a crypto accelerator (only if the
+hardware support that capabilitiy).
+A device might also be in a deep sleep
+state where the device cannot operate but the energy consumption is very low.
+These internal states are different, but in both cases the transceiver is off
+(`TRX_OFF`).

-`TRX_OFF`.
-Some functions of the Radio HAL API require the transceiver to be in a specific
+Some functions of the 802.15.4 Radio HAL API require that the transceiver is in
+a specific state.
+This differs from the `netdev` approach where most functions
+handle transceiver states internally.
+As an example, the "send" function of the
+`netdev` interface changes the transceiver state to `TX_ON` and then the TX
+done event returns the transceiver to `RX_ON` state.
+The 802.15.4 Radio HAL
+requires that the transceiver is in `TX_ON` state before transmitting the
+packet and will not go back to `RX_ON` state unless the upper layer explicitly
+requests it.
+This is desired because the 802.15.4 MAC layer requires full
+control of the transceiver states.

+Also, this approach presents some advantages:
+- It makes network stack integration easier if the network stack requires direct
+  access to the radio (OpenWSN)
+- It avoids unnecesary state changes.
+It is possible to set the `TX_ON` state
+  once and sequentially send packets.
+When the upper layer finishes sending
+  the batch of packets, it can manually request the radio to set the `RX_ON`
   state.

-This does not only allow the usage of upper layers that require total control of
-the radio (OpenWSN) but also ensures that the radio is always in a well known
-state.
-It also avoids unnecessary state changes.

 ## 5.3 Prepare and Transmit
 The Radio HAL bases on separation of the send procedure into frame loading
 and triggering the transmissions start.
 Unlike the `netdev` approach, this is
 not optional.
 Separated load and start is required for MAC layers
-with timing constraints (e.g., TSCH mode of 802.15.4 MAC).
+with timing constraints (E.g. TSCH mode of 802.15.4 MAC).

-It is expected that a higher layer "send" function is defined for convenience which handles
+It is expected that a higher layer "send" function is defined for convenience
-both loading and frame sending.
-Typically, this would be a 802.15.4 MAC implementation which
+which handles both loading and frame sending.
+Typically, this would be a
-preloads the devices buffer once accessible, and triggers a send operation at a scheduled
+802.15.4 MAC implementation which preloads the devices buffer once accessible,
+and triggers a send operation at a scheduled time slot.
+Alternatively, this
-time slot.
-Alternatively, this could be a helper function for non MAC users.
+could be a helper function for non MAC users.

 ## 5.4 TX and RX Information
-Information associated with the reception of a packet (LQI, RSSI) and
-the transmission information (availability of automatic retransmission or hardware CSMA-CA)
-is exposed to the user by the Radio HAL API.
-Requesting this information is optional
-(an application might not be interested in the RSSI information or the TX status of packets
-that do not request an ACK).
+Sometimes upper layers require information associated to the transmission
+or reception of a packet.
+The TSCH mode of the 802.15.4 MAC may require
+LQI and RSSI data from a received packet to schedule new cells.
+The 802.15.4 MAC may also require the information associated to the
+frame retransmission component (frame pending bit, number of retransmission,
+status) if the hardware provides support for hardware retransmissions.

+The 802.15.4 Radio HAL API provides functions to retrieve this data.
+Note that retrieving this information is optional in cases where the RX
+information is not needed or when the device doesn't support frame
+retransmissions.

 ## 5.5 Thread Safety

+As opposed to the current strategy of driving radios from one IPC-controlled
+thread, being able to drive a network device from different thread context can
+be beneficial in order to meet real time requirements with a low memory
+footprint.

+Consider the following scenario:
+- A thread receive events to offload ISR from the radio and a critical sensor,
+  and events to control the radio (send data, set PHY configuration ,etc)
+- A thread

-The Radio HAL API is designed to be called from a single thread context.
-Thus,
+The `netdev` interface is not designed to be thread safe.
+In order to use
+`netdev` in a multithreaded environment, it is required that the upper layer
+synchronizes concurrent access when calling members of the netdev API using
+techniques such as mutex or thread flags.

-the API is not thread safe.
+In contrast, the 802.15.4 Radio HAL is designed to be thread safe.
+The HAL

-Provided that the API functions are called sequentially, it would be
-possible to use any synchronization mechanism to use the radio in a
+locks internally critical sections such as setting PHY configuration and
+writing a packet into the framebuffer.
+Compared to the `netdev` case using
+external locks, the Radio HAL API will lock only the atomic operations of a
+function and not the whole function.
+This reduces the time spent in locks.

-multi-thread environment.
-The API guarantees that the event callback is
+The 802.15.4 Radio HAL API guarantees that the internal lock is released on
-invoked from the process IRQ function of the Radio HAL, so this should be taken
-into consideration when implementing a synchronization mechanism for a
-multi-thread environment (e.g usage of recursive mutex).
+function return and right before calling the Event Notification.
+These
+guarantees ensure that the Radio API can be used from different thread
+context without risks of deadlocks.

 # 6 802.15.4 Radio HAL Interface definition